Shifting to Online Teaching and Accessibility

 In addition, shifting courses online is an opportunity to build in accessibility and universal design from the beginning.
-Please contact the Learning Accommodations Center as a resource for specific student concerns around accessibility.
+Please contact the Center for Accessibility Resources & Services for specific student concerns around accessibility.
 We will work with the Center for Instructional Technology to come up with a plan as needed.

 If you already use an online course manager such as Blackboard, you may be familiar with some basic accessible teaching strategies: